When is the election?

 Election Day is Nov.
 2. Early voting runs from Oct.
 5 to 30.
 This is the second city election to be conducted in the fall rather than the spring.

 Who wants to be on the ballot?

-Each of the city’s four districts has one seat open for reelection—that’s half of each district’s representation.
-Newly elected councilors will serve a four-year term, with staggered local elections taking place every two years for each district.
-Candidates have until Aug.
-24 to collect signatures from constituents in their districts and file a declaration of candidacy (that filing date is July 19 for those seeking public financing).
-The following candidates are running for district seats:
+Each of the city’s four districts has one seat open for reelection, half of each district’s representation.
+New elected councilors will serve a four year term, with local elections taking place every two years for each district.
+Candidates collected nominating petitions and submitted them to the County Clerk for approval.
+The following candidates will appear on the ballot (in this order):

 Joe Hoback - Former credit union president

 Brian Gutierrez - Local business owner